laravel/docs/pennant.md

 }
 ```

-For class based features, you should use class name when checking the features state:
+For class based features, you should use the class name when checking the feature:

 ```php
 <?php